linode/docs/docs/platform/billing-and-support/network-transfer-quota/index.md

 The transfer quota amounts for all of your Linodes are added together to create a *network transfer pool*.
 Each of your Linodes is able to use transfer from this pool.

-If a specific Linode exceeds the transfer quota provided by its plan, but the total transfer used between all of your Linodes is still less than your pool total, then you will not be charged any overages.
+If an individual Linode exceeds the transfer quota specified by its plan, but the total transfer used between all of your Linodes is still less than your pool total, then you will not be charged any overages.

-Linodes from different datacenters all contribute to and use the same pool total.
+Linodes from different datacenters all contribute to and consume from the same pool total.

 ### Network Transfer Pool Example